it-innovation/sam/doc/goals.rst

    This annotation indicates that all calls to the given method are OK.
 This is useful to annotate harmless methods.

+.. function:: failedCall(Ref caller, String invocation, String callSite, Ref target)

+   `caller` tried to invoke `target` from `callSite` (:func:`mayCallObject`), but was not able to (:func:`didCall`).
+The GUI displays these results in the "Failed calls" tab in the object window.
+   This can be useful to understand why the baseline isn't working as expected.

 Debugging
 ---------